Get on Your Bike for Local Male Cancer Charity

 Andy Godfrey, Bev Godfrey, Danni Hanley, Andrea Nightingale, Mark Smith, Paul Jackson, Helena Duguid

-This September the biennial Male Uprising Guernsey (MUG) bike ride is back bigger and better than ever, with five routes to choose from.
+This September the biennial Male Uprising Guernsey (MUG) bike ride is back bigger and better than ever, with four routes to choose from.
 The charity is asking islanders to round up their friends, family or colleagues and get peddling to support those affected by male cancers in Guernsey.

 Cyclists are being asked to 'ride for a life' again this year by dedicating their ride to a family member or friend who has been affected by cancer, is undergoing treatment or has sadly lost their battle with the disease.